Herbert Jones Player Props: Pelicans vs. Clippers

 Herbert Jones Insights vs. the Clippers

-- Jones has taken 7.6 shots per game this season and made 3.5 per game, which account for 6.8% and 6.4%, respectively, of his team's total.
+- This season, he's put up 6.8% of the Pelicans' attempted field goals, as he's averaging 7.5 per contest.

-- This season, he's accounted for 5.4% of his team's three-pointers made, averaging 0.8 per game.
+- Jones is averaging 2.5 three-point field goal attempts per game this season, which is 6.6% of his team's attempts from beyond the arc.

-- Jones' Pelicans average 102.4 possessions per game, which ranks 18th among NBA teams, while the Clippers are one of the league's slowest with 100.8 possessions per contest.
+- Jones' opponents, the Clippers, have a neutral offensive tempo, averaging 100.9 possessions per game, while his Pelicans average 102.3 per game, which ranks 16th among NBA teams.

-- On defense, the Clippers have given up 112.3 points per game, which is eighth-best in the league.
+- On defense, the Clippers have allowed 112.7 points per game, which is 12th-best in the league.

-- On the boards, the Clippers are ranked 15th in the NBA, conceding 43.2 rebounds per game.
+- On the boards, the Clippers are ranked 15th in the league, allowing 43.2 rebounds per contest.

-- In terms of assists, the Clippers have allowed 24.7 per contest, ninth in the NBA.
+- The Clippers concede 24.9 assists per game, 11th-ranked in the NBA.

-- Allowing 12.2 made 3-pointers per game, the Clippers are the 13th-ranked team in the NBA.
+- In terms of 3-pointers, the Clippers have allowed 12.2 makes per contest, 13th in the NBA.

 Herbert Jones vs. the Clippers